hanami/guides/content/v2.0/application/settings.md

 end
 ```

-## Using settings within your application
+## Using settings within your app

-Hanami makes settings available within your application through a built-in settings provider.
+Hanami makes your settings available within your app as a `"settings"` component.

 ```ruby
 Hanami.app["settings"]